-We have Grievance Redressal Cell for students and staff.
+We have Grievance Cell for students and staff.
 There is also a Women's Cell to look into any matters of harassment.
+The grievance redressal mechanism is made clear to the students and staff.
+Grievances raised by the students are immediately reported to the Principal for further action.
 No serious issue has been reported so far.
-The College is peaceful and there exist a deep student teacher relationship.
-A wide range of staff development programmes including leadership trainings and annual conferences were organised for faculty members as well as administrative staff.
+The College is peaceful and exist a deep student teacher relationship.
+The relationship between teachers and parents is also a notable one.
+A wide range of staff development programmes including leadership trainings were organised for faculty members as well as administrative staff.
+The institution also conducts conferences every academic year for the enrichment of teaching and non teaching staff.
+The institution collaborates with highly qualified resource persons for guiding these programmes.
 The teachers are encouraged to attend orientation/ refresher programmes conducted by various academies of national and international importance.
-The teachers of the college are also directed to participate in national and international seminars as possible, without affecting the primary duty of teaching.
+During the current academic year, the college has organized a neuro-linguistic programme (NLP) for rejuvenating the faculty members.
+Facilities and economic support are offered to departments for organizing national and state level seminars.
+The teachers of the college are also directed to participate in as many national and international seminars as possible, without affecting the primary duty of teaching.
 The faculty members are also motivated to take up major/ minor projects.
 The institution provides infrastructural facilities to teachers for carrying out research work.
-The management is very compassionate and accommodative towards the faculty members' request for availing FDP.
+The management is very compassionate and accommodative towards the faculty members' request for availing FIP/FDP.
+The research centre of Commerce serves as an example for providing platform for improving the quality of faculty members.